keithalewis/papers/ct.md

 Math is all about following your nose and thinking rigorously, but it gets difficult very quickly.
 Most people come to the conclusion it is much ado about nothing.
-It is definitely much ado, but it is your call whether it is worth your trouble.
+It is definitely much ado, but it is your call whether it is something.

 ## Composition